sandwichfarm/nostrawl/README.md

 npm install nnostr-crawl
 ```
 ## Example
-There's an example in scripts, for example with yarn:
+There's an example in scripts, it requires docker.
 ```
 yarn example
 ```